mpkondrashin/telttest/README.md

 # TunnelEffect long term testing utility

+Telttest checks TunnelEffect operations when it is configured to copy files from one folder to another.
-This utility cintinious generate malicious and legitimate files and checks that each one of the files is either copied to target folder or to Quarantine.
+This utility continuously generats malicious and legitimate files and checks that each one of the files is either copied to target folder or to Quarantine.